 Don't be alarmed if the spectators swarm the field at half-time: this is a tradition known as "stomping the divots."
 Spectators are invited to walk on the field and help the players by filling in divots – small holes in the ground caused by horses' hooves or hitting the ball, which can be filled in by flipping the displaced dirt back into the hole, and patting it down (if there is a golfer in your attendee party, he or she can show you the technique).

 For spectators in the Polo Clubhouse, there is a suggested dress code.
 Women can wear cocktail dresses, summery skirts, or seasonal suits.
 Insider tip: top of your ensemble with a traditional billowy hat to block the sun and colorful shoes to show off when "stomping the divots."
 Men can dress in business casual wear with a sporty edge, or if they choose, in a formal suit and tie.

 If you are tailgating or attending with general admission, the dress code is more relaxed.
 You should dress according to what you would wear to a picnic outing with your family.
 In fact, you are welcome to bring a picnic and purchase beverages (but you may not bring your own alcoholic beverages).

-If you are a guest on the Clubhouse side, you will have access to amazing Summer Bistro fare and delicious beverages at the bar served by Old Daley Catering and Events, the official Food and Beverage partner of Saratoga Polo.
-For a change of pace, you can also order champagne and try your hand at the noble art of sabrage - opening a bottle of Veuve Clicquot Champagne with a saber!
+If you are a guest on the Clubhouse side, you will have access to amazing Summer Bistro fare and delicious beverages at the bar.
+You'll also receive a complimentary Veuve Clicquot toast!